|Back to Main Print This Page Email to a Friend|

 - Systemic lupus erythematosus

-- Tardive dyskinesia (a condition that can be caused by medications such as antipsychotic drugs)
+- Tardive dyskinesia (a condition that can be caused by medicines such as antipsychotic drugs)

 - Thyroid disease